A story by Bard Boy [bard_boy(at)protonmail(dot)com]

 I carried Cerys across country.
 She was like a fireball in my arms, but shivering all the way, drawn up in a thick overcoat over her thin nightie.
 And she was light.
 So light she was barely there.
 So light that I moved with her a couple of miles across pitch dark fields faster than I could move on my own on the road in the day.

 I smashed my way into the neighbouring farmhouse.
 It was dark and empty; abandoned for years.
-I sat Cerys on a bed and took her coat off her.
-She'd dribbled a stream of blood down one shoulder.
-The neck of her nightie had been stretched by the journey and I saw the translucent skin of her chest was defaced with a rash the size of her ribcage.
+I sat Cerys on the bed and took her coat off her.
+She’d dribbled a stream of blood down one shoulder.
+The neck of her nightie had been stretched by the journey and I saw the translucent skin of her chest was one giant rash.

 “Jake, I need the toilet.”